citp/privacy-policy-historical/c/ch/cha/chairish.com.md

 ## Changes to Our Privacy Policy

 If we change our privacy policies and procedures, we will post those changes on our website to keep you aware of what information we collect, how we use it and under what circumstances we may disclose it.
-Changes to this Privacy Policy are effective when they are posted on this page.
+Changes to this Privacy Policy are effective when they are posted on this page, unless we state otherwise.

-If you have any questions about this Privacy Policy or our data practices, please contact us at support@chairish.com.
+If you have any questions about this Privacy Policy or our data practices, please contact us at [support@chairish.com](mailto:support@chairish.com).

 Thank you!